-The Department of Language Studies is excited to introduce a new French experiential learning course for the 2022-23 academic year!
+The Department of Language Studies is excited to introduce new French courses for the 2023-24 academic year!

 The following new French courses will also be offered in upcoming academic sessions.

 This course explores the phonetic and phonological properties of second language French learners' speech.
 Particular emphasis is placed on students' ability to summarize typical characteristics and phenomena of second language speech learning, identify segmental and prosodic features of nonnative French including inter-learner variability, and conduct acoustic analyses of real learner speech.

 This course explores the phonological properties of French language games such as Verlan and Loucherbem.
 Adopting a comparative approach with standard French, particular emphasis will be placed on students' ability to identify and model phonological patterns of segmental and syllable structure modification using both descriptive and theoretical phonological tools.